hiekekeuning/student-code-quality/README.md

 * [HDBC](https://hackage.haskell.org/package/HDBC)
 * [cassava](https://hackage.haskell.org/package/cassava) (for csv processing)

-Create the following values to store your local settings, such as data directories and executable directories:
+Create the following values in [Main](./Haskell/Main.hs) to store your local settings, such as data directories and executable directories:
 * `mySettings` of type `Settings`
 * `myPMDSettings` of type `CPDSettings`
 * `myCPDSettings` of type `PMDSettings`